jessepollak/blog/_posts/2012-06-16-hack-n-jill.md

 As I mentioned yesterday, I'll be liveblogging the hackathon I'm participating in today, [Hack 'n Jill](http://hacknjill.com).
 Here we go!

 **8:08am**: Woke up 10 minutes later than usual and greeted my roommate with a war cry of "You're going down!!!"
 Neither of us really care about winning though.

+**6:25pm**: I failed at liveblogging...it was too intense blog during the actual hacking.
+I'm sitting at the presentations and thought I'd share the teams.

+*Skip the Bus*: a ridesharing site to help you get to the Hamptons without taking a bus.
+Had a little hiccup with the code, but the design was great.